ChiefDojer/Scripts/CheckWindowsEnv/ScriptDefinition.md

 ## Use Cases

 ### 1. Onboarding New Developers
-Run script on new machines to verify complete environment setup and identify missing tools.
+Run script on new machines to verify complete environment setup and identify missing tools, including modern Python tooling like uv/uvx.

 ### 2. Pre-Project Audits
-Before starting a new project, confirm all required dependencies are installed.
+Before starting a new project, confirm all required dependencies are installed, especially critical for Python projects using modern package managers.

 ### 3. Troubleshooting Build Failures
 When builds fail mysteriously, verify that all build tools are present and accessible.
+The script now catches if developers are missing newer tools like uv that projects may require.

 ### 4. Documentation Generation
-Export the summary to create accurate "Development Environment" documentation sections.
+Export the summary to create accurate "Development Environment" documentation sections that reflect both legacy and modern tooling.

 ### 5. CI/CD Agent Validation
-Run on build agents to verify consistent tooling across the pipeline.
+Run on build agents to verify consistent tooling across the pipeline, ensuring both traditional (pip) and modern (uv) Python tools are available.

 ### 6. Migration Verification
-After OS upgrades or machine migrations, confirm all tools were properly restored.
+After OS upgrades or machine migrations, confirm all tools were properly restored, including checking for adoption of next-generation Python tools.

+### 7. Tool Migration Planning
+Identify which machines have adopted modern tools (uv/uvx) versus those still using legacy tooling, helping plan migration strategies.

 ---